 Ah baby please don’t slip away…

 “Street Hassle was recorded at the old Record Plant.
-I was there, Patti Smith was there, Bruce Springsteen was there.
-Everyone was in a different studio.
-I knew Steve Van Zandt and we asked Steve, would Bruce do this monologue?
+I was there, Patti Smith was there, Bruce Springsteen was there… I knew Steve Van Zandt and we asked Steve, would Bruce do this monologue?
 And Bruce said sure, and that was that… but don’t use my name.
-I wish all of Bruce’s fans would have gone out and bought it, but since we couldn’t use his name, they think it’s me imitating him. ” – Lou Reed
+I wish all of Bruce’s fans would have gone out and bought it, but since we couldn’t use his name, they think it’s me imitating him. ”

 The Velvet Underground song ‘Real Good Time Together’ is reworked magnificently with flanging guitar creating an echoing warped metal saw effect beneath Lou’s monotone vocal.
 It is said that the jazzy ‘I Wanna Be Black’ was to be the album title.
 With its politically incorrect lyrics, it’s more of a twisted homage.